 MetaTrader 4 (MT4) and MetaTrader 5 (MT5) are two of the most widely used trading platforms in the world, developed by MetaQuotes Software Corporation.
 They are popular among traders and brokers alike due to their user-friendly interface, advanced charting capabilities, and customizable features.
 Both platforms offer a range of trading tools, including technical analysis indicators, automated trading options, and the ability to trade multiple assets classes including forex, stocks, and futures.
-However, despite being developed by the same company, there are some key differences between MT4 vs MT5 that traders should be aware of when choosing a platform.
+However, despite being developed by the same company, there are some keys that form a certain difference between MT4 vs MT5 that traders should be aware of when choosing a platform.
 In this article, we will compare and contrast these two platforms, highlighting their respective strengths and weaknesses to help traders make an informed decision about which platform best suits their needs.

 History and development